Predictions for ACC/Big 10 challenge, West Virginia vs. Richmond and more this week in college basketball

-This week has been filled with high-profile college basketball games, including seven top-25 matchups, the ACC/Big 10 challenge and the start of conference play in the Big 12.
-On Sunday, No. 11 West Virginia plays No. 19 Richmond.
+This week was filled with high-profile college basketball games, including seven top-25 matchups, the ACC/Big 10 challenge and the start of conference play in the Big 12.

-Andy Katz predicts the best of those games on this week's episode of March Madness 365.
-He's joined by ESPN's LaPhonso Ellis, Texas Tech's Mac McClung and Texas head coach Shaka Smart.
+Andy Katz predicted the best of those games on this week's episode of March Madness 365.
+He was joined by ESPN's LaPhonso Ellis, Texas Tech's Mac McClung and Texas head coach Shaka Smart.

 Katz was 6-1 with his predictions last week to improve his overall record to 11-3.
-Here are his predictions for this week of the 2020-2021 college basketball season (all times Eastern).
+Here were his predictions and final results for this week of the 2020-2021 college basketball season.

-Here are Andy's picks from earlier this week and how they did:

 No. 8 Creighton at No. 5 Kansas | 5 p.m. on Dec.
 8 in Lawrence, Kansas | TV: ESPN